Glimmer in the Dark

 The man nodded, finally spoke, “Good for us, but fools for them.
 Kid crackers are going to nick those lists one of these days.
 If they haven’t already.”

-There was a brief welcoming jingle, then the gate rattled aside to the left on rails.
-The two coppers glanced at each other a moment, gave a shrug, then with caution started creeping step by wary step towards the house.
+There was a brief welcoming jingle, after that the gate rattled aside to the left on rails.
+The two coppers glanced at each other a moment, gave a shrug, soon after prudently began creeping step by wary step towards the house.
 More spotlights switched on, illuminating the broad front gardens within the walls of the estate.
 These weren’t well maintained.
-The owners seemed not to have much enthusiasm for the work needed, nor had they hired someone else to look after it.
+The owners apparently didn’t have much enthusiasm for the work needed, nor had they hired someone else to look after it.

 “A rich man’s dump”, commented the male police-officer as they went up the steps to the patio before the over-sized front door.